nikolay-klekto/fs-platform-ru/frontend-react/README.md

         /app/page.tsx
         ```
     4. Create a PR (pull request), this PR should not have conflicts with the working branch
+    5. The PR should include:
+        - PR name according to Jira task index (exambles provided below);
-    5. According to PR template describe the content of the task at PR test part
+        - content of the task at PR body part;
+        - pics (screenshots) of your result.
     6. To check PR, attach the teamlead to conduct a code review, without their approval we do not merge this PR (except for emergency cases, which are discussed separately in the chat)
     7. After approval, merge the feature branch into the working one, select **Squash and merge**
     8. Delete the feature branch